Heidenheim an der Brenz: Transport

 Heidenheim is a stop along the Brenz Railway that runs from Aalen via Heidenheim to Ulm.
 The regional train line is also part of Heidenheim's local public transport system.
 The town has a second train station on this line at the suburb of Schnaitheim.

-Several bus lines also service residents and visitors inside city limits.
+Several bus lines also serve residents and visitors inside city limits.

 Heidenheim is located near the Autobahn A 7 just off the Exit Heidenheim and is also easily accessible by car and truck via the federal highways B 19 and B 466 that traverse the city.

 Media

 "Heidenheimer Zeitung" and "Heidenheimer Neue Presse" are daily newspapers published in the city.
-In addition, the "Neue Woche" is published weekly (Thursday) as well as the "Sunday Newspaper" (Sunday).
+In addition, the "Neue Woche" is published weekly (Thursday), as is the "Sunday Newspaper" (Sunday).

-The Southwest German Radio (SWR) operates a relay station for four of its FM stations and the ARD TV station (channel 1).
-And the Schmittenberg radio tower emits programs for two more radio stations.
+The Südwestrundfunk (SWR) operates a relay station for four of its FM stations and the television channel Das Erste.
+The Schmittenberg radio tower emits programs for two more radio stations.